Complete Guide

 Individual limits apply

-• Form 16 (if salaried) or ITR acknowledgement
+• Form 16 (on salaried) or ITR acknowledgement

-• Certificate under Section 80C from lender (Form 12BB)
+• Section 80C certificate of lender (Form 12BB)

 Important Disclaimer